yangj96/dream-factory/README.md

 ------ 2020.1.17 updates

-Current Web App supports adjusting weights using sliding bar  by clicking mouse or KeyBoard up & down
+Current Web App supports adjusting weights using sliding bar by clicking mouse or pressing keyboard up & down.

+If you want to view the latent vector generation experiments or do your own experiments, pls check `dream-factory/get_latent_direction.ipynb	`.

 ### Train StyleGAN on Human matting Dataset

-1. Generate crop images from human matting dataset
+1. Generate crop images from human matting dataset https://www.kaggle.com/laurentmih/aisegmentcom-matting-human-datasets

-Run `python crop-generate.py` to detect faces and scaled crop images
+Config dataset directory and run `python crop-generate.py` to detect faces and scaled crop images

 2. Use `dataset_tool.py` to tranform image dataset to tfrecord